Yes. You can learn Python on your own.

-As one of the most versatile languages, and the most popular language with recruiters, you’ll see Python in video games, backend systems, user interfaces, and much more.
+As one of the most versatile and popular languages with recruiters, you’ll see Python in video games, backend systems, user interfaces, and much more.
 It’s also one of the easiest languages to read and understand, even for a complete newcomer, which means it’s a good starting point for aspiring software developers.

 It’s not without its pitfalls, though.
 Speed can often be a problem and it struggles when it comes to mobile development.
 Despite this, it’s still the most popular and in-demand language out there.

-Everything you could possibly want to know is on the official Python wiki.
-There’s a particularly helpful Python beginner’s guide that’ll walk you through your first steps, from downloading the necessary software to creating your first program.
+Everything you could want to know is on the official Python wiki.
+A particularly helpful Python beginner’s guide will walk you through your first steps, from downloading the necessary software to creating your first program.
 Even if you’ve never coded before, there are tutorials you can follow to get to grips with the basics of the language.

 The site can look a little intimidating at first – and it’s quite difficult to navigate – but with a little digging and backtracking, most of the materials you need will be there.

 If you’re looking for a bit more of a straightforward route, the best way is to follow a book through the language.
-We recommend reading and following more than one, just to really cement the language in your memory.
+We recommend reading and following more than one to cement the language in your memory.
 You’ll cover a lot of the same ground, but that practice will be invaluable later down the line.

 Here are three to get started with: